anvaka/common-words/README.md

 This gave me "contexts" for each word and reduced overall data size from couple terabytes to `~12GB`.

-To get top words from this table we can employ previous technique - split line content into individual words, and then group table by each word.
-We can also get words context if we keep original line in intermediate table:
+To get top words from this table we can employ the previously mentioned technique of splitting line content into individual words, and then group the table by each word.
+We can also get a word's context if we keep the original line in an intermediate table:

 | Line              | Word     |